 - Now we have everything and we can finally start to assemble the dish 🙂 take an oven pan and spread a drizzle of oil on the bottom (very little, just a drop, help yourself with a brush for example).

 - Now prepare the layers in the following way: first a little bit of tomato sauce on the bottom, then we start in the order with the eggplant slices, the tomato sauce, then the mozzarella, some leaves of basil and last the grated Parmigiano Reggiano.
 I suggest to do 3 or 4 layers.
 The final layer is eggplants, tomato sauce and grated Parmigiano Reggiano for last.

 - Put in the oven, static mode, at 190/200 °C for 25-30 minutes, then 5-8 minutes at fan-assisted mode, with grill on too, at 170/180 °C until the Parmigiano Reggiano makes a nice crust.
 There will be an amazing perfume all over your kitchen 🙂

-- Serve it, and enjoy with a good glass of wine 🙂 But the best is if you wait 1 or 2 hours before serving it, because when the Parmigiana is too hot it doesn’t show its best…and this is one of those recipes which are very good also rewarmed the day after, or even cold: so don’t worry if something remains 😀
+- Serve it, and enjoy with a good glass of wine 🙂 But the best is if you wait 1 or 2 hours before serving it, because when the Parmigiana is too hot it doesn’t show its best…and this is one of those recipes which are very good also rewarmed the day after, or even cold (or even inside a sandwich!): so don’t worry if something remains 😀